goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

 Note that it is not possible to rewrite the port part (by default, '8080') of the URL this way.
-To change the port Zope is listening on, you will have to configure Zopes' start parameter or use Apache rewriting.
+To change the port Zope is listening on, you will have to configure Zope's start parameter or use Apache rewriting.

 Apache Rewrite Rules
 ~~~~~~~~~~~~~~~~~~~~